 In 1990’s, Beth McMaster was the driving force and guiding spirit behind the creation and success of Showplace Peterborough.
 She has written many fundraisers for the theatre and today, largely through her dedication, Showplace Peterborough is an unquestioned jewel in Peterborough’s performing arts crown.

-- Photo courtesy of the Birnie Family
+- Photo courtesy of Clifford Skarstedt, The Peterborough Examiner

 Entertainment/Musical